 And about cover letters, you’ll have to write a cover letter every time you send an application.
 Please keep in mind that it’s better to write your cover letters as personalized as possible.
 Sending out a single pre-written cover letter for all your applications is not likely to be successful.

-Now that you have seen what you want and are organized, we can dive into the hacks you need to know to land on a perfect remote job.
+Now that you have seen what you want and are organized, we can dive into the hacks you need to know to land a perfect remote job.

 Hack #1: Using Remote Job Boards

 When you’re searching for the best remote jobs online, you should first check the job boards.
-When it comes to remote jobs, you can save yourselves some time by checking out remote-specific job boards.
+When it comes to remote jobs, you can save yourself some time by checking out remote-specific job boards.

 FlexJobs has over 50 categories of remote jobs, with positions ranging from freelancing to full-time jobs to part-time, with remote careers varying from entry-level to executive.
 The best part of FlexJobs is that they screen their jobs before posting, so you don’t have to worry about scams.

-With a simple and straightforward layout, this job board is a full package of work from home, remote jobs from web design to customer service to programming.
+With a simple and straightforward layout, this job board is a full package of work-from-home, remote jobs from web design to customer service to programming.
 We Work Remotely is connecting over 130,000 monthly users.
 It’s your ticket to secure remote employment in no time.

 Remote. co hand-curate the list of their remote jobs.
 These listings include design opportunities, customer service, recruiter and HR roles, sales jobs, developer jobs, and other remote work, which provides writers and marketers.